Description

 cd drop-in/Solution

-This type of accidental secret exposure in git history is a significant security risk in production codebases.
-Even if the offending commit is followed by another commit that removes the secret from the files, the original commit remains accessible in history.
-The only way to truly remove it is a history rewrite with tools like
+Accidental secret exposure in git history is a significant security risk in production codebases.
+Even if a later commit removes the secret from the files, the original commit stays in history.
+Truly removing it requires a history rewrite with

 Learn more